w-renk/cra-electron-boilerplate/README.md

 This is a skeleton project that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) then modified to use [Electron](https://github.com/electron/electron).
 It uses [Electron Builder](https://github.com/electron-userland/electron-builder) to package builds.
 The electron.js file in public/ is based on [Kitze's example](https://github.com/kitze/react-electron-example/blob/master/public/electron.js) as part of his example code accompanying [this article](https://medium.com/@kitze/%EF%B8%8F-from-react-to-an-electron-app-ready-for-production-a0468ecb1da3) as well as his suggestion of using [Concurrently](https://github.com/kimmobrunfeldt/concurrently) to start node and electron for development.
 This skeleton has hot module replacement enabled for development.
 To change, remove the relevant lines from src/index.js.
 The entry point for the application is src/App.js.

-I made this mostly because I needed a simple boilerplate for quickly creating custom one-off interactive applications.
-I also made this because a lot of the other available Electron + React boilerplates are needlessly complicated, straight up don't work, or try to enforce their own idea of project/code layout.
-I have kept this as close to a new project made with create-react-app as I can.
+I made this because I needed a simple boilerblate for making one-off custom React apps and other boilerplates are, at least to me, needlessly complex, bloated, or just don't work.
+For simplicity, I kept this as close to a new CRA project as I could.

 ## Instructions

+I only know for sure that this works on Windows 10 (1903).
+If you are using another platform, you may need to edit the npm scripts in package.json.
+At some point, I will test this on Ubuntu and update this.

 1. Clone this repository
+2. Run `yarn install`
-2. Edit package.json to change the name, author, description and build.appId fields
+3. Edit package.json to change the name, author, description and build.appId fields
-3. Run `yarn install`
+4. Optionally, run `yarn upgrade ` to update dependency packages.
+Do this at your own peril.
+Future breaking changes will likely break this boilerplate.
-4. Optionally, edit the BrowserWindow call on line 11 of public/electron.js to suit your needs (e.g., remove `frame: false` to show a title bar on the Electron window)
+5. Also optionally, edit the BrowserWindow call on line 11 of public/electron.js to suit your needs (e.g., remove `frame: false` to show a title bar on the Electron window)

 To run the development environment, `yarn start-dev`